hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

 1. Go to [account.thethingsnetwork.org](https://account.thethingsnetwork.org/) and [click create an account](https://account.thethingsnetwork.org/register)
    - You will receive an email to confirm your email address.
 You have 24 hours to do so.
-2. Select [Console](https://console.thethingsnetwork.org/) from the menue on top right
+2. Select [Console](https://console.thethingsnetwork.org/) from the menu on top right
 3. From the top right `menu`, select `your name > Settings`.
 Then change the `default Handler` if the one currently selected is not where you’ll be deploying most of your devices.

 ### Add an Application